city_hall

 Public Art Team Review

-All Public Art & Design Proposals are first reviewed by a Public Art Project Manager within two weeks of submission.
+All Public Art and Design Proposals are first reviewed by a Public Art Project Manager within two weeks of submission.
 This allows us to check if your submission is complete, provide technical feedback, and determine the permissions your project requires.
 Permissions may vary depending on whether the City of Boston property is a library, school, park, street, sidewalk (and the areas above them), or other site.
 The review period may vary by project complexity, and whether the request is for long-term or temporary artwork.

 Step